 First you boil the potatoes WITH a chopped onion and minced garlic.
 This way the onion and garlic get nice and mellowed (say no to stinky breath) but the potatoes still retain amazing flavor when it all comes together.
 The she adds chicken bouillon and Lawry’s seasoned salt.
 This is genius; it’s kind of like adding a little bit of gravy to your mashed potatoes.
 So delicious.

 You can season it with a bit of pepper if you like, but I found it didn’t need it.
 Let the creaminess speak for itself!!
 You should totally make these potatoes for Thanksgiving.
 They are the ones I ate every year growing up!
 Just don’t take the last serving without double checking with everyone.
-There is a legendary story of my brother Eric taking a second helping of mashed potatoes at Thanksgiving before my cousin Amber had had any to begin with, and it was basically a tragedy.
+There is a legendary story of my brother Eric taking a second helping of these creamy mashed potatoes before my cousin Amber had had any to begin with, and it was basically a tragedy.

 Maybe make a double batch just in case.
 We ate ours tonight with some pan seared salmon.
 Mm.
 Mashed potatoes makes everything amazing!

 More great potato recipes to try out!